41st Tank

 civilian population necessitated issuing an order that men would not walk alone

+at night.
 We also received more replacements while we were

 in Binsfield.
 As they were being